 - Continue to provide support as per the criteria of the Rapid Response Fund.

-NFPs and NGOs in the Tauranga and Western BOP district are eligible to apply, and priority will be given to organisations that provide services most likely to have a positive influence on longer term recovery such as:
+NFPs and NGOs in the Tauranga and Western BOP district were eligible to apply, and priority was given to organisations that provided services most likely to have a positive influence on longer term recovery such as:

 - Organisations providing immediate or essential services such as food banks, refuges, emergency housing.